ericsalesdeandrade/CybSafe_ESDA/README.md

 ALL API endpoints including connections to the Postgres DB.
 - Package the script as a python module hosted in PackageCloud or similar rather than just scripts.
-The CI/CD pipeline would download this as a package and install
+The CI/CD pipeline would download this as a package and install it.
+- Use Python Virtual Environment in the Web App Docker Container for full control on the environment.
-- Potentially rewrite the code to batch the SQL insert statements instead of writing each SQL statement individually which makes the process inefficient.
+- Potentially rewrite the code to batch the SQL insert statements instead of writing each SQL statement to the DB individually which makes the process inefficient.
-- The detailed documentation and architecture diagrams.
+- Write detailed documentation and architecture diagrams.
+- Restructure the Repo for ease of use.